 New Year's Day

 Martin Luther King, Jr. Day

-Presidents' Day
+Presidents Day

-Good Friday (1⁄2 day)
+Good Friday (1/2 day)

 Memorial Day

 Juneteenth (June 19th)

 Independence Day

 Labor Day

 Columbus Day

 Thanksgiving Day

 Thanksgiving Friday

-Christmas Eve (1⁄2 day)
+Christmas Eve (1/2 day)

 Christmas Day

-New Year's Eve (1⁄2 day)
+New Years Eve (1/2 day)

 Section 21.2.
-The holidays listed in Section I are regular work days for bargaining unit employees.
+The holidays listed in Section 1 are regular work days for bargaining unit employees.
 In lieu of actual observance of the holidays, each bargaining unit employee shall be credited, on January 1 of each agreement year, with one hundred (100) hours of holiday compensatory time.
 Requests for holiday compensatory time off must be submitted in advance of the time requested, and shall be honored subject to the operational needs of the Police Department.
-Holiday time may not be carried over to the next year, except for requested Holiday time which has been denied.
+Holiday time may not be carried over to the next year, except for requested holiday time which has been denied.
 Employees who quit or retire before the end of the year shall have a pro-rata adjustment of excess holiday time taken to the date of departure, and there shall be no pyramiding of holiday time.
+Employees may cash out up to ninety (90) hours of holiday compensatory time in a calendar year at their current rate of pay in lieu of taking the time off.
+Up to 30 hours may be cashed out during the pay cycle including April 1, August 1, and December 1 in each year of the contract.

 Section 21.3.
-Sergeant(s) required to work on Thanksgiving Day and/or Christmas Day shall be paid at the overtime rate for all hours worked on those days.
+Bargaining unit employees required to work on Thanksgiving Day and/or Christmas Day shall be paid at the overtime rate for all hours worked on those days.